 "Truth is powerful and it prevails." — Sojourner Truth

-As we mourn the losses of George Floyd, Ahmaud Arbery, and Breonna Taylor, Seattle Opera stands in solidarity with our Black artists, audience members, staff, donors, subscribers, and community.
-We are committed to justice for Black Americans, and for all People of Color, and will continue to prioritize our own anti-racism work and growth, amplify the work of Black opera artists and creatives, and through dialogue and listening, create change for a more diverse and inclusive opera/classical music industry, and make amends where we have caused harm.
+The need for deep-seated change in our society existed long before the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and the other Black lives lost in 2020.
+Seattle Opera stands in solidarity with our Black artists, audience members, staff, donors, subscribers, and community.
+We are committed to justice for Black Americans, and for all People of Color, and will continue to prioritize our own anti-racism work and growth, amplify the work of Black opera artists and creatives, and through dialogue and listening, create change for a more equitable and inclusive opera/classical music industry, and make amends where we have caused harm.
 It is our goal to create a future where Black, Indigenous, and other People of Color are an integral part of the creation of operas on and off stage. – June 1, 2020

 Recent blog posts:

 Seattle Opera, in desiring a more equitable world, is committed to fostering equity in our art form.
 This works includes building, fostering, and sustaining a company that reflects, celebrates, and serves the diverse communities of the Pacific Northwest.

 Our ultimate goal is to go beyond inclusion and diversity.
 Equity means that everyone, including People of Color, have power, influence, and a seat at the table of opera.